AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 example, a 32-bit value to an 8-bit value?
 Which 8 bits should be used?

-As a result, one of the few reasons for setting the size of a type (as opposed to the size of an object) is for the sake of unchecked conversions.
-We might make the size larger than it would need to be, because we want to convert a value of that type to what would otherwise be a larger Target type.
+As a result, one of the few reasons for setting the size of a type (as opposed to the size of an object) is for the sake of well-defined unchecked conversions.
+We might make the size larger than it would need to be because we want to convert a value of that type to what would otherwise be a larger Target type.

-Because converting between types that are not the same size is so unlikely to be meaningful (at least not meaningful and portable), most compilers will issue a warning when the sizes are not the same.
+Because converting between types that are not the same size is so open to interpretation, most compilers will issue a warning when the sizes are not the same.
 Some will even reject the instantiation.
-GNAT will issue a warning for these cases when enabled, but will allow the instantiation.
+GNAT will issue a warning for these cases when the warnings are enabled, but will allow the instantiation.
 We're supposed to know what we are doing, after all.
 The warning is enabled via the specific "-gnatwz" switch or the more general "-gnatwa" switch.
+GNAT tries to be permissive.
+For example, in the case of discrete types, a shorter source is first zero or sign extended as necessary, and a shorter target is simply truncated on the left.
+See the GNAT RM for the other details.

 The next requirement concerns alignment.
 As we mentioned earlier, modern architectures tend to have strict alignment requirements.
 We can